 As you can see, it’s about the same size as the 300×250, but just a touch bigger.

-It makes it another good option from brands that want their ad embedded in the text of an article where more eyes can see it.
+This makes it another good option for brands that want their ad embedded in the text of an article where more eyes can see it.

 This ad size is called the “leaderboard,” as it’s usually displayed prominently at the top of the page it’s published on.